CrayLabs/SmartSim/doc/model.rst

     settings = exp.create_run_settings(exe="python", exe_args="script.py")

-We now have an instance of run settings name `settings`.
+We now have an instance of run settings named `settings`.
 Using the instance, instruct SmartSim to encapsulate the simulation as a Model through ``Experiment.create_model()``:

 .. code-block:: python